 Police Officer Employment Requirements

 In addition to the educational requirements, aspiring police officers generally conform to several physical, behavioral and other regulations in order to obtain employment.
 According to the BLS, police officers are typically required to be 21 or older, have a clean criminal record and possess legal U.S. citizen status.
 Because of the highly physical nature of many police officer job duties, applicants must be physically strong and agile, with no vision, hearing or other impairments.
 The BLS also reports that some police departments subject candidates to psychological or lie detector testing during the application process.

 Police Officer Training Requirements

 Regardless of department type or jurisdiction size, all new hires at police departments are required to undergo fairly extensive training prior to officially beginning police work.
 Police academy training varies in length and intensity depending on the size of the hiring police department and potential job duties.
 Police academy programs consist of both rigorous physical training and extensive studies in all legal, ethical and procedural regulations relevant to police work.
 Trainees learn about laws in their area of jurisdiction and become proficient in the proper methods for conducting important job duties, like making traffic stops, conducting searches, making arrests and fingerprinting suspects.

 Police Officer Career Outlook

-Police officers could look forward to a 6% predicted increase in employment from 2012-2022, according to the BLS.
-This growth was slower than average, and there should be great competition for federal and state positions.
+Police officers could look forward to a 5% predicted increase in employment from 2018-2028, according to the BLS.
+This growth was as fast as average, and there should be great competition for federal and state positions.
 Candidates who hold a bachelor's degree and bilingual skills should have the most favorable opportunities.
-Police and sheriff's patrol officers earned a mean salary of $58,720 per year in May 2013, reported the BLS.
+Police and sheriff's patrol officers earned a mean salary of $65,400 in 2018, reported the BLS.